ashleythy/ashleythy.github.io/README.md

-This is my code base for my personal online portfolio

-config.yml corresponds to the left panel
+`html` contains all of my posts in html format

-index.md corresponds to the main page/ right panel
+`index.md` corresponds to the profile description text